I can't get into the BIOS on my computer. How to enter BIOS on a laptop

 Sharp– F2 key

-NEC- F2 keys or hold and hold the F1 key
+NEC– F2 keys or hold down the F1 key

 Microid Research MR BIOS– F1 key

-Olivetti PC Pro- keyboard shortcut for numeric keypad: Ctrl+Alt+Shift+Del
+Olivetti PC Pro– Keyboard shortcut numeric keypad: Ctrl+Alt+Shift+Del

 Phoenix BIOS– Del keys.
 For older models: Ctrl+Alt+S, Ctrl+Alt+Ins, Ctrl+S, Ctrl+Alt+Esc

-Packard Bell– Keys F1, F1 or Del.
+Packard Bell– F1, F1 or Del keys.
 For older models: Press the Del key

 Tandon–Keys Ctrl+Shift+Esc